BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 So let me try to give you my incomplete and surface level understanding of his theory:

-Luhmann recognised the particular complexity that human beings present for social analysis because they are the bearers of three autopoietic systems: systems of life (cells, brains, organisms), systems of consciousness (mind), and systems of communication (social systems).
+Luhmann recognised the particular complexity that human beings present for social analysis because they are the bearers of three *autopoietic systems*: systems of life (cells, brains, organisms), systems of consciousness (mind), and systems of communication (social systems).
 As a sociologist he acknowledges but leaves aside the biological systems of human beings and instead focuses on the interactive relationship between their consciousness or psychic system and the social systems with which they interact.
 All psychic systems (minds) are in the environment of social systems and vice versa.